spain

 Roman theatres were never just places for entertainment.
 They were instruments of civic identity.
 To build one was to declare that this city belonged to the Roman world — culturally, politically and socially.

-Politics carved into space
+Politics Carved into Space

 In antiquity, visitors passed beneath inscriptions honouring the imperial family before taking their seats.
 The message was subtle but constant: Rome was present here, watching, legitimising, ordering the city’s public life.